No matter what you plan on smoking, you can be sure that you’ll have to chop, slice, trim or dice at some point.

 A great slicing knife for carving your cooked barbecue

-Victorinox are a well established company, and their knives are used by many professionals in the culinary world.
-While the price tag is a little higher than other slicing knives, if you barbecue regularly, you will be thankful many times over that you invested in such a quality knife.
+While the price tag is a little higher than other slicing knives, if you barbecue regularly, you will be thankful many times over that you invested in a quality slicing knife.

-You can expect excellent performance from this knife whether you are slicing hot, cold, soft or bony meat.
+You can expect excellent performance from this knife whether you are slicing hot brisket, or cold bacon.
 Really, there is no task it does not perform with ease.

 What we like:

 - The long 12-inch blade means you can cut briskets and hams with one smooth stroke without the need for multiple cuts.
 This ensures your expertly smoked meat not only tastes great but looks amazing.

 - This knife has a “Granton” blade, meaning it has scallops that create air pockets.
 This makes for added ease of use, as the meat does not stick to the blade as it slices through.

 Best all-around chef’s knife for general kitchen work

 We have already established that Victorinox make great knives, and this chef’s knife is yet another example.